NORTHEAST FILMMAKERS LAB‘S 5TH EDITION INDUSTRY MENTORS

 ALICIA BERNS – development, story, fundraising

 Alicia was an NY ad agency producer.
 She established her own company as a sports agent representing retired superstar athletes.
-Today she is a media consultant, entrepreneur and married to guy just below, Norman.
+Today she is a media consultant, entrepreneur and married to the guy just below, Norman.

 NORMAN BERNS Movie Budgeting Trainer – Unit Production Manager